 Brisket makes a great family-style meal on the weekends, but especially for holidays like Rosh Hashana, Passover, or Easter.
 The simplicity of searing this lean piece of meat and roasting it for several hours in the oven is truly amazing.
 The tender beef becomes easy to slice, but not too soft that it falls apart.
 I love roasting brisket with vegetables, but this time I stepped it up and chose hearty wild mushrooms, to create a warm broth, that compliments the meaty flavors.

 I remember attending several Passover dinners at my husband’s Nana’s house before she passed and brisket was always part of the menu.
 I found it quite funny that she was a vegetarian, but made the brisket – hmm.
-I think she made it with onion soup mix, but lo and behold, it always turned out lovely – the family lapped it up.
+I think she made it with onion soup mix, but it always turned out lovely – the family lapped it up.

 2 1/2-3 pound beef brisket